Rossback/SCRUMptious/README.md

 ### How to update your local repo to include main changes, in this order

-1. git pull origin main
+1. First, 'git pull origin main'
-2. git merge main
+2. Next, 'git merge main'
+3. Finally and optionally, 'git fetch'
-3. git fetch (incase you're working on a branch with someone else)
+    - Use if you're working on a branch with someone else

 ### How to handle making changes